DmitryAlCh/mypage/_posts/2022-20-07-linux-commands.md

 ```

 #### <a name="VIM">VIM
+Why?
+No need to ever touch mouse, in combination with `Tmux` becomes a super power.
 Using daily as main code-editor for typescript.
 Mostly using only basic commands.
 Enjoy the pattern: `action` + `in or around` + `symbol`.
 * `c` + `i` + `{` - change text in curly braces.